Julia’s trans, gender, sexuality, & activism glossary!

 Gender Performativity: a theory of gender forwarded by Judith Butler in her book Gender Trouble: Feminism and the Subversion of Identity.
 Unfortunately, this theory (which offers fruitful insights into certain aspects of gender) is often misinterpreted to mean “all gender is drag” or “all gender is performance” -- slogans that I have critiqued in several of my writings (as detailed here).

 Gender Reparative Therapy: procedures carried out with the intention of converting transgender or gender non-conforming individuals (usually children) into cisgender or gender-normative ones.
 (It is also sometimes called Gender Conversion Therapy for this reason.)
-While various approaches have been attempted in the past, today they typically involve positive and negative reinforcement strategies -- e.g., having parents discourage or withhold gender non-conforming expression, toys, play partners, etc., while encouraging gender-normative behaviors.
-The history and specifics of these procedures are detailed in Phyllis Burke’s book Gender Shock: Exploding the Myths of Male and Female, and WPATH (the world’s most longstanding transgender health professional association) has deemed gender reparative therapies to be unsuccessful and unethical (as I discuss here).
+These approaches typically involve positive and negative reinforcement strategies -- e.g., having parents discourage or withhold gender non-conforming expression, toys, play partners, etc., while encouraging gender-normative behaviors.
+WPATH (the world’s most longstanding transgender health professional association) has deemed gender reparative therapies to be both unsuccessful and unethical.
+Nowadays, most trans health professionals support gender-affirming approaches instead.
+In Placing Ken Zucker's clinic in historical context, I discuss the long history of gender-reparative therapies, and link to numerous books, stories, and articles that describe what these practices entail, and how traumatic they often are for children who are subjected to them.

 Gender Role: a term that has been used in psychology to describe the various roles that one is expected to fulfill in society or within relationships based upon their gender status; this might include specific behaviors (e.g., acting masculine, feminine) or more formal interpersonal roles (e.g., father, mother, boyfriend, girlfriend).
 This phrase is used less frequently today, and has been largely replaced by (or subsumed under) the term gender expression.